SAND-Lab/MEA-NAP/docs/setting-up-meanap.rst

       11. Navigate in MATLAB to the folder containing the '.mcd' files you want to convert.
       12. In the MATLAB command window, type ``MEAbatchConvert`` and press return to run.

-   - **Converting .raw files from MEA Axion Maestro acquisition system to .mat files**:
+   - **Converting .raw files acquired from an Axion Maestro MEA system to .mat files**:

       1. Save `.raw` files from MEA Axion Maestro system to one folder.
       2. Copy the directory path of the folder containing `.raw` files.